Monster (Kanye West song): Recording

-Following some media controversies, West chose to record his fifth studio My Beautiful Dark Twisted Fantasy in a reclusive manner in Oahu, Hawaii.
+Following some media controversies, West chose to record his fifth studio album My Beautiful Dark Twisted Fantasy in a reclusive manner in Oahu, Hawaii.
 Like the majority of the album, "Monster" was composed there.
 Rapper Rick Ross was invited to Hawaii to work with West, because West was set to produce the song "Live Fast, Die Young", which appeared on Teflon Don, an album by Ross.
 While Ross was there with West in his recording studio, he actually walked in on West while recording another song.
 Ross was not initially intended to be featured on West's album, however Ross was so impressed with what he heard he decided to record a quick, though short verse.

 Ross had the concept of the song explained to him by West, which according to Ross, blew him away in presentation.
 West was so impressed by Ross that he invited him back to his studio during the final stages of the album, where he also appeared on "Devil in a New Dress".
 While Ross was there, both Jay-Z and Minaj were recording their verses.
 Ross expressed his admiration for Minaj, who impressed him during the recording.
 He stated that what he had observed had earned him respect for Minaj, who called the recording process a "moment of history".

 Minaj expressed excitement when approached to collaborate on the song, and she had contributed 32 bars to the track.
 Her main inspiration behind working on the track was the possibility of meeting Jay-Z, with whom she was obsessed since a young age.
 According to her, she literally couldn't have a conversation without quoting a line by him, and it was a dream come true to collaborate with the artist.
 Minaj had recorded her lines around four months before the lyrics finally appeared on the song.
 Minaj described both Jay-Z and West as "icons", and stated that she was blessed to be working with them.
 In an interview with Rap-Up, Minaj mused "never in a billion years would've thought that I would've not only been on a song with one of them but both them".